braze-inc/braze-docs/_docs/_hidden/wip_partnerships/Ketch/partner.md

 {% alert note %}
 In order for Subscription Preferences to collect and orchestrate user opt-in and opt-out signals, identities must be properly configured.
-We recommend configuring email as the identity to orchestrate user preference signals for this integration
+We recommend configuring email as the identity to orchestrate user preference signals for this integration.
 {% endalert %}

 ### Step 3: Configuring Identities